-Senior I: Context and Thesis

-Senior students define and implement a thesis - an approach to form, content and technique -exploring visual and conceptual issues that are individualized and personal.
+CERM400 Senior I: Thesis (6 credit hours) Senior students define and implement a thesis - an approach to form, content and technique - exploring visual and conceptual issues that are individualized and personal.
 Sustaining an idea within the context of risk-taking and experimentation is the challenge of the semester.
 Students work with their professor to develop a structure for learning through studio practice, writings and discussion.
 Skills are advanced for examining artworks through group and individual critiques with classmates and faculty.
-Students explore contextual, presentation and installation solutions for their works.
+Students explore presentation and installation solutions for their works in concert with spaces and venues planned for end-of-semester exhibitions.
 Individual research and the investigation of historical ceramic and contemporary art practices are conducted by each student.
 Students are expected to demonstrate a strong work ethic and passionate pursuit in studio art throughout the semester and to maintain openness to critique and a willingness to take risks.